WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 The following process could satisfy these requirements:

-1. Beth receives a request from the club owner, containing a unique random number generated for this purpose ("nonce").
+1. Beth receives a request from the club owner containing a unique random number generated for this purpose ("nonce").
 2. Beth supplements the nonce with a description of the claim she wants to make (i.e., "birthdate earlier than 21 years prior to now") and signs it, creating